Skip to main content

 Class Rank

 Stanford considers class rank “very important” to admissions decisions.
-A remarkable 96% of the University’s class of 2026 graduated in the top 10% of their respective high school class.
+A remarkable 97.8% of the students accepted during the 2024-2025 admissions cycle graduated in the top 10% of their high school class.

 What Is Stanford University Looking For?

-At a super-selective school with a low acceptance rate like Stanford, exceptional academics are not enough to gain admission—nearly every applicant has superb grades and outstanding test scores.
+At a highly selective school with a low acceptance rate, such as Stanford, exceptional academics are not enough to gain admission—nearly every applicant has superb grades and outstanding test scores.
 Knowing what Stanford is looking for in an applicant is one way to gain an advantage over others seeking admission.

 Stanford strikes a balance between colleges like MIT and Harvard; it values applicants with technical experience and those who have demonstrated leadership in a variety of areas.
 One way that Stanford differentiates itself from the schools of the Ivy League—except, perhaps, Princeton—is the priority it places on STEM over fields like business and the humanities.

 Stanford considers essays to be a “very important” criterion when making admissions decisions.
-The University places a relatively high weight on them compared to its peers.
+The university places a relatively high weight on them compared to its peers.
 Stanford applicants are required to write three short supplemental essays—between 100 and 250 words each—as part of their application.
-These essays provide an excellent opportunity for applicants to show why they belong at Stanford.
-But, if not written well, they are likely to hinder your chances of acceptance.
+These essays provide an excellent opportunity for applicants to show why they belong at Stanford; however, if not written well, they’re likely to hinder their chances of acceptance.

 How Stanford University Evaluates Applications